signalogic/SigSRF_SDK/codecs_page.md

 ```
   DSCodecEncode

-    -encode one or more frames using one or more encoder handles
+  * encode one or more frames using one or more encoder handles
-    -returns length of encoded bitstream frame (in bytes)
+  * returns length of encoded bitstream frame (in bytes)

 ```c++
     int DSCodecEncode(HCODEC*          hCodec,        /* pointer to one or more codec handles, as specified by numChan */ unsigned int     uFlags,        /* flags, see DS_CODEC_ENCODE_xxx flags below */